2025 New York City Democratic mayoral primary

 The Democratic Party primary for the 2025 New York City mayoral election took place on June 24, 2025.
 Voters ranked up to five candidates using ranked-choice voting.
 The early voting period began on June 14.
-Incumbent mayor Eric Adams did not run in the primary, instead choosing to compete for re-election as an independent in the general contest.
+Incumbent mayor Eric Adams did not run in the primary, instead choosing to compete for re-election as an independent in the general contest, though he later dropped out.

-First-choice results on election night showed State Assemblyman Zohran Mamdani had a large lead ahead of former governor Andrew Cuomo.
+First-choice results on election night showed assemblymember Zohran Mamdani had a large lead ahead of former governor Andrew Cuomo.
 Cuomo conceded the race to Mamdani in what was considered to be a major upset victory.
-In July, ranked-choice results showed Mamdani to be the clear winner with 56.4% of the vote, making him the official Democratic nominee in the November 4, 2025 general election, with Cuomo securing the remaining 43.6% of the vote.
+In July, ranked-choice results showed Mamdani to be the clear winner with 56.4% of the vote, making him the official Democratic nominee in the November 4, 2025, general election, with Cuomo securing the remaining 43.6% of the vote.
 The primary was the largest in New York City's history, almost reaching the same turnout as the 2021 mayoral general election.

 Background

 In 2019, New York City voters passed Ballot Question #1 to amend the City Charter to allow for voters the choice of ranking up to five candidates in primary and special elections for mayor, public advocate, comptroller, borough president, and city council, starting in January 2021.
 This primary was the second time ranked-choice voting was used in the New York City mayoral primary, following its use during the 2021 New York City Democratic mayoral primary.

-In the previous primary on June 22, 2021, then Brooklyn Borough President Eric Adams was narrowly selected as the nominee with 50.4% of the runoff vote over second-placed former New York City Department of Sanitation Commissioner Kathryn Garcia, who won 49.6%.
-Adams then won the general election for the mayoralty on November 2, 2021 with 66.9% of the vote versus Curtis Sliwa, the Republican challenger.
-City-wide elections in New York City are solidly Democratic, meaning the nominee chosen is likely to become the favorite to win the general election.
+In the previous primary on June 22, 2021, then-Brooklyn borough president Eric Adams was narrowly selected as the nominee with 50.4% of the runoff vote, appealing to the political center, over second-placed former New York City Department of Sanitation Commissioner Kathryn Garcia, campaigning as a technocratic problem-solver, who won 49.6%.
+Adams won the general election for the mayoralty on November 2, 2021 with 66.9% of the vote versus Curtis Sliwa, the Republican challenger.
+City-wide elections in New York City are solidly Democratic, meaning the Democratic nominee chosen in the primary is likely to win the general election.